-There are 3 principles for typefaces, and is really easy to identify but be very careful or instead of a nice design, you will confuse your potential client.
+There are 3 principles for typefaces, and are really easy to identify but be very careful, or instead of a nice design, you will confuse your potential client.

 I used here the Roboto Slab type, it’s simple right?
 Looks like a lot of different fonts but it’s just a big family 🙂

 2- Conflicting: This one is the hard and most difficult to get right.
 Conflicting is when we use 2 or more fonts that are very alike but have some particularities, but, like the name says is very trick, so pay extra attention to these elements:

 - Avoid using the same size for both fonts

 - Try to use similar fonts with a BIG difference between them

 Let’s see a WRONG use of conflicting typeface:

 Note how mixed this is, I used 2 similar script fonts (Nautical and Lobster), all in the same size.
 So, we know that is something wrong, but what it is?
 Well, this is what your audience will be puzzled by.
 And of course, we do not want this 🙂